pivotal/docs-tas-adapter/install.md

       -n cf-k8s-api-system
     ```

-    **NOTE**: If you choose to generate a self-signed certificate, you will need to either skip TLS validation using the `--skip-ssl-validation` flag or use the `--cacert` flag with the generated certificate when connecting to the API.
+    **Note**: If you choose to generate a self-signed certificate, you must either skip TLS validation using the `--skip-ssl-validation` flag or use the `--cacert` flag with the generated certificate when connecting to the API.

-1. Verify that the Contour HTTPProxy for the API endpoint is valid.
+1. Verify that the Contour HTTPProxy for the API endpoint is valid:

     ```bash
     kubectl get httpproxy cf-k8s-api-proxy -n cf-k8s-api-system
     ```

-Now you should be able to target the API endpoint using `cf api`.
+Verify that you can target the API endpoint using `cf api`.

-**NOTE**: In this beta version we have not implemented API authentication.
-So once you have verified the validity of the API endpoint, you are able to deploy workloads to Application Service Adapter.
+**Note**: In this beta version we have not implemented API authentication.
+After you verify the validity of the API endpoint, you can deploy workloads to Application Service Adapter.

-Go to [Getting Started](getting-started.md) to test the adapter.
+To test the adapter, see [Getting Started](getting-started.md).